ProvableHQ/community/snarkOS/MEETINGNOTES.md

 ### Lukasz:

-- improved bootnode peering behavior
+- improved bootnode peering behavior - Only two random bootnodes are picked on start instead of connecting to all of them.
-- made connection buffers elastic
+- made connection buffers elastic - No longer pre-allocate the buffers with the max network buffer size.
+Lowers mem use.
-- increased and sped up block dedup cache
+- increased and sped up block dedup cache - Also fixed the metric related to the number of inbound blocks.
-- did some work on the groth16 branch
+- did some work on the groth16 branch - Just introduced a new RPC, added a way to obtain the current ledger digest.
-- almost adjusted the storage validator to the new storage
+- almost adjusted the storage validator to the new storage - Still need to update the tests.
 - did some reviews in snarkVM

+Blockers:  None.

 ### Max:

 * Storage refactor is merged in staging, seems stable so far
-* Dynamic sync is also stable, need to add some tests before merging to staging
+* Dynamic sync is also stable, need to add some tests before merging to staging - Dynamic means including fork tips in block locater hashes; allows us to continue syncing forks that are long and old.
 * Miner refactors for early termination are complete, blocked on snarkVM release
 * Want to start designing new storage formats (cap n' proto/protobuf) in preparation for testnet2
+* New update script for Ubuntu - Needs to be approved and merged.

+Blockers:  Need a snarkVM release.

 ### Howard: